 - Increase the appeal for KTH's students and employees.

-KTH has been working with impact since 2012.
-That same year KTH performed the research evaluation RAE2012 in which impact and engagement were included.
+KTH has been working with impact as a term since 2012.
+That same year, KTH performed the research evaluation RAE2012 in which sections on impact and engagement were included.
 In 2019-2022, KTH is conducting a new RAE in which impact continues to have an important role.

 Since 2013, there has been several projects to increase knowledge and systematics in order to display KTH's effects on society.
 As of 2015, the role Impact leader has been active at KTH's schools to coordinate the local work with impact at their respective schools.

 The effort was financially supported by Vinnova between 2013 to 2017 and afterward by KTH.
 Impact is now an integrated part of KTH's operations.

 President's decision on the plan for the development of KTH's work with societal impact (in Swedish) (pdf 919 kB)

 KTH's work with impact is coordinated by Johan Blaus: